BenBowers/MWAtdr/README.md

 Open MPI is installed within the container for parallelisation.
 When running with Docker, the parallelism occurs inside a single container instance.
 On Garrawarla, parallelism is achieved outside the containerisation with Singularity and SLURM, and Singularity swaps out the Open MPI binaries inside the container for those running on the host machines.

+For reading the observation metadata, [mwalib](https://github.com/MWATelescope/mwalib) is used.

 ## Project Structure